Food and pack weight

 • Use your real trip menu if you have one.

-• If not, use a reasonable estimate based on the foods you actually carry.
+• If not, use an estimate based on the foods you actually carry.

 • Revisit the input if the projected starting food weight looks obviously wrong.